 Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, S.W.
-Washington, DC 20202-4605 is necessary to protect the health or safety of the student or other individuals.
+Washington, DC 20202-4605

 The Brunswick School Department maintains a more extensive policy on education records.
 That policy can be obtained by contacting the school principal.